 · Use your strengths to improve and streamline your management style

-· Find ways to use your strengths to benefit the rest of the team
+· Ensure your strengths benefit the rest of the team

-· Set achievable goals for yourself so you can continue developing your skills every day
+· Set goals for yourself, to continue developing your skills every day

 Photo by Rhys Moult